The Little Mermaid (2018 film)

 The Little Mermaid is a 2018 American live-action fantasy-adventure film inspired by the 1837 Hans Christian Andersen story of the same name.
 It is directed and written by Blake Harris, co-directed by Chris Bouchard, and produced by Armando Gutierrez and Robert Molloy.

-The film was released on August 17, 2018, by AMC Theatres and it grossed US$4.5 million on a budget of $5 million.
+The film was released on August 17, 2018, by AMC Theatres.
+It received negative reviews from critics and was a box office bomb, grossing only $4.5 million on a budget of $5 million.